-Rev. Darren Middleton
+Rev. Darren Middleton (NGPC pastor)

 Elder Bert Stasse (Clerk)

 NGPC was first established 1912 and was joined to the North Shore congregation that was established in 1893.
-Despite times of blessing, the congregtaions lost their focus on the gospel as did the Presbyterian Church for much of the 20th century.
+Despite times of blessing, the congregations lost their focus on the gospel as did the Presbyterian Church for much of the 20th century.
 1977 marked a pivotal moment in history as many of our congregations joined in what became the Uniting Church of Australia.

-This allowed for a new beginning and a return to the authority of Scripture and a focus on proclamation the gospel as a denomination.
+This allowed for a new beginning and a return to the authority of Scripture and a focus on the proclamation of the gospel as a denomination.
 Eventually, the North Shore congregation closed and the building was sold in 2006 due to dwindling numbers and the two small congregations worshiped together at the refurbished North Geelong building, at 60 Victoria Street.